farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 Jupyter
 =======

-Here are the default coniguration files for the Jupyter application suite.
+Here are the default configuration files for the Jupyter application suite.
 These have been commented and marked up as appropriate.

 :mod:`~jupyter_conf.jupyter_qtconsole_config`